 The latest KC Foodie event occured at Blue Grotto, a nice pizza place

-in you have to go through the bar to get to the hostess.
+The restaurant presents itself in an interesting way.
+When you walk in you have to go through the bar to get to the hostess.
 I found this slightly confusing, but courageously moved forward with the evening.
 Black trim, steel accents, and a natural maple floor lend themselves nicely to the environment's modern organic feel.

 I was meeting my party there, so after a brief verbal exchange with the pleasant hostess, I was directed to go upstairs and around a couple corners.
 The table we were seated at fit ten and we definitely filled that space.
 It was positioned alone on a catwalk that served as a visual transition for the bar and restaurant space below.
 This location had a very light open feel that surprisingly felt rather nice.
 I was expecting a cafeteria -esque feeling to the meal, but fortunately that never came.